KVAL-TV: History

 The station began broadcasting on April 15, 1954, locally owned by Eugene Television.
 Originally, it carried programming from all three networks, but was primarily an NBC affiliate.
 It lost CBS and ABC when KEZI signed on in 1960.
 Eugene Television bought KBCI-TV (now KBOI-TV) in Boise, Idaho, in 1975 and changed its name to Northwest Television.

 In the summer of 1978, as NBC was floundering in third place in the Nielsen ratings, KVAL started airing five hours of CBS programming each week.
 During the next four years, the station gradually offered more programs from CBS.
 NBC affiliated with newly signed-on KMTR in 1982, and KVAL formally switched its affiliation to CBS.

 Retlaw Enterprises (a company owned by relatives of Walt Disney—Retlaw being "Walter" spelled backwards) bought the station in 1996.
 Fisher Communications bought Retlaw's entire broadcasting division, including KVAL, in 1998.

 Many KVAL alumni have gone on to be elected into office.
 Susan Castillo, the last person to be elected Oregon state schools superintendent prior to its abolition as an elective office, is a former KVAL reporter.
 Former Secretary of State Bill Bradbury, who left office in January 2009, is also a former reporter and on-air personality.
 Bradbury and Castillo also served in the Oregon Legislature, as did KVAL alumni Wayne Whitehead and Mark Hass.

 In September 2000, KVAL debuted an original sports program, Inside the Pac, a reference to the Pac-12 Conference which then included the University of Oregon and Oregon State University, both in KVAL's coverage area.
 Inside the Pac was created after the Oregon Sports Network TV contract went to local rival KEZI, along with the seasonal weekly program featuring Oregon Ducks football head coach Mike Bellotti.
 Airing each Sunday afternoon, Inside the Pac features game highlights and talk about Pac-12 sports.
 It was originally hosted by former KVAL sports director and longtime Eugene TV broadcaster Todd McKim, who left KVAL in 2005.
 Also featured on the show as in-studio guests are former college football players from Oregon and Oregon State, who share their knowledge and experience.

 On April 11, 2013, Fisher announced that it would sell its properties, including KVAL, KCBY, and KPIC, to the Sinclair Broadcast Group.
 The deal was completed on August 8, 2013.

+On August 12, 2025, Sinclair announced that it would acquire full ownership of KMTR and its satellites from Roberts Media for an undisclosed price, creating a legal duopoly with KVAL.
+Sinclair used a failing station waiver to facilitate the transaction.
+The sale was completed on February 10, 2026.